Origins of the Qin

 (Return)

-38. Qin as not easily accessible
+39. Qin as not easily accessible

-I am still trying to find the quote, but according to my recollection it suggested that the modern (or "classic") design of the qin came about as part of this effort by literati, starting during the latter Han dynasty, to make the qin less accessible; the development of the qin went with this side-by-side.
+I am still trying to find the quote, but according to my recollection it suggested that the classic design of the qin came about as part of this effort by literati, starting during the latter Han dynasty, to make the qin less accessible; the development of the qin went with this side-by-side.
 Related to this, see the comment above about the arrival in China of lutes, as well as the footnote regarding the zheng.

 (Return)